dilimhat/one-trady-boy/README.md

             - Indicators
         + make GUI applet that makes these two other programs interact with each other through drag and drop

+ALERET!!!
+Look at https://www.cryptohopper.com they are doing a barebones version of wHAT WE'RE TRYING TO DO